On the Computation of General Vector-valued Modular Forms: Implementation

 We next discuss the time complexity of computing a basis of~$\rmM_k(\rho)$ via Algorithm~\ref{alg:main_algorithm} and its modification arising from~\eqref{eq:invariants_dirichlet_decomposition}.
 Throughout the section, we assume that~$\rho$ is a congruence type of level~$N$ for~$\Ga \subseteq \SL{2}(\ZZ)$ with~$\Ga_1(N) \subseteq \Ga$ and that~$\rho(T)$ is diagonalizable.
 Note that any arithmetic type can be considered as a twisted permutation type of twist order one.
 We therefore can and will view~$\rho$ as a twisted permutation type of twist order~$n$ and twist dimension~$d$.

-We assume also that fundamental arithmetic operations cost~$\cO(1)$, which covers numerical calculations and calculations modulo primes~$p$ in a fixed range, but is incorrect for computations in number fields.
+We assume also that fundamental arithmetic operations cost~$\rmO(1)$, which covers numerical calculations and calculations modulo primes~$p$ in a fixed range, but is incorrect for computations in number fields.
 The time complexity of Algorithm~\ref{alg:main_algorithm} depends on the time complexity of various matrix operations.
-Given~$n \times n$ matrices~$A$ and~$B$, we assume that the time complexity of computing the product~$A B$, the inverse~$A^{-1}$, and of diagonalizing~$A$ is~$\cO(n^{\kappa+\epsilon})$, where here and in the remainder of this section~$\kappa$ denotes the exponent in the time complexity of matrix multiplication~\cite{demmel_et_al-2007}.
-We have~$\kappa \lessapprox 2.373$ in theory~\cite{alman_et_al-2021}, but $\kappa\approx 2.807$ in practice~\cite{strassen-1969}.
+Given~$n \times n$ matrices~$A$ and~$B$, we assume that the time complexity of computing the product~$A B$, the inverse~$A^{-1}$, and of diagonalizing~$A$ is~$\rmO(n^{\kappa+\epsilon})$, where here and in the remainder of this section~$\kappa$ denotes the exponent in the time complexity of matrix multiplication~\cite{demmel_et_al-2007}.
+We have~$\kappa \lessapprox 2.373$ in theory~\cite{alman_et_al-2021}, but in practice implementations rely on results of Strassen~\cite{strassen-1969}, whose algorithm established that~$\kappa \lessapprox 2.807$.

 \paragraph{Translation orbits}

 We estimate the time complexity of computing orbits under~$T$ that appear in Corollary~\ref{cor:diag_tw_perm_taction} and Section~\ref{ssec:infl_defl_torbits}.
 Let~$n$ be the twist order of~$\rho$ and~$\sigma$ its twist representation of dimension~$d$ for an auxiliary group~$H$.